edf1101/LaserTag/notes.md

 - Make reload message pop up on info widget.
 - player struct that holds stats and the current Player class becomes a wrapper.
 That way when we have the wifi player data its more reusable
+- Have a PC Interface that communicates with a "base node" via HTTP or serial that can run some python code to display stats, run commands etc.
+If web interface uses flask then other phones etc can access it.
+- Investigate connecting to guns via wifi / bluetooth to change settings.

 ## Plan
 - Implement menu system for side screen (no need to add the actual menus just test classes)